- Share this article on Facebook

 - Share this article on Tumblr

 Fueled by record Thanksgiving week spending, 20th Century Fox Home Entertainment’s “Live Free or Die Hard” shot to the top of the national sales and rental charts for the week ending Nov.
-25, overpowering two theatrical releases that came to DVD two days before the holiday.
+25, overpowering two new theatrical releases that came to DVD two days before the holiday.

 New Line’s “Hairspray” — with $118.8 million in boxoffice revenue, compared with $134.5 million for “Die Hard” — finished second on Home Media Magazine’s video rental chart with $9.6 million in revenue, behind $12.4 million for the Fox actioner.